 35.3.5 Multi-link (re)setup

 35.3.5.1 Multi-link (re)setup procedure (#11562)The multi-link (re)setup procedure set up link(s) between a non-AP MLD and an AP MLD and is completed through the exchange of (Re)Association Request and (Re)Association Response frames.
-The non-AP MLD and AP MLD shall follow the MLD (re)association procedure as described in 11.3 (STA authenticationAuthentication and association).
+The non-AP MLD and AP MLD shall follow the (re)association procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association).(#10270)

-(#11178)NOTE 1—Prior to utilizing (Re)Association Request/Response frame exchange to perform multi-link (re)setup with an AP MLD, the non-AP MLD and AP MLD follow the MLD authentication procedure as described in 11.3 (STA authenticationAuthentication and association).
+(#11178)NOTE 1—Prior to utilizing (Re)Association Request/Response frame exchange to perform multi-link (re)setup with an AP MLD, the non-AP MLD and AP MLD follow the authentication procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association).(#10270)

 (..existing texts…)

-After successful multi-link (re)setup between a non-AP MLD and an AP MLD, (#11180)the non-AP MLD is associated with the AP MLD following the MLD (re)association procedure as described in 11.3 (STA authenticationAuthentication and association) (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation).
+After successful multi-link (re)setup between a non-AP MLD and an AP MLD, (#11180)the non-AP MLD is associated with the AP MLD following the (re)association procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association) (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation). (#10270)

 35.3.25 BSS transition management for MLDs